-Prof. Shen is currently working on a book manuscript based on her dissertation completed at Stanford University.
+Prof. Shen is currently working on a book manuscript, tentatively entitled The Political Regulation Cycle, which is based on her dissertation completed at Stanford University.

 * Under embargo and registered with the U.S. Copyright Office.
 Please email to obtain a copy.